Digestive Issues? 9 Signs You Have Hypochlorhydria

 Brittle nails and hair

-Because of it’s severe impact on digestion, and because 70-80% of our immune system is housed in our gut, hypochlorhydria has been associated with chronic health issues including:
+Because hypochlorhydria’s direct impact on digestion, and because 70-80% of our immune system is housed in our gut (part of our digestive system), hypochlorhydria has been associated with chronic health issues including:

 Skin issues such as acne, psoriasis, eczema